-Adopting a new diet can be a tricky learning process, but it’s a lot easier to stick to if it’s simple and less time-consuming.
-That is where this book comes into play; these 101 recipes are designed to take less than 30 minutes to prepare.
-The introduction section outlines the Mediterranean diet, explaining the health benefits, the food pyramid, and overall principles.
-Recipes like Mediterranean Lentil Sloppy Joes, Tahini Chicken Rice Bowls, and Honey-Cherry Walnut Brownies will have dinner on the table in no time, but with flavor as if you’d been cooking for hours.
+Adopting a new diet can be a tricky learning process, but it’s a lot easier to stick to if it’s simple and less time-consuming—that's where this book comes into play, as the 101 recipes are designed to take less than 30 minutes to prepare.
+The introduction section outlines the Mediterranean diet, explaining the health benefits, food pyramid, and overall principles.
+Recipes including Mediterranean lentil sloppy joes, tahini chicken rice bowls, and honey-cherry walnut brownies will have dinner and dessert on the table in no time, but with flavor as if you’d been cooking for hours.

 Scientific explanations and diagrams